Riverside Radio

-Launch
+History

 In May 2013 BBC Radio London presenter Jason Rosam held a public meeting at Battersea Arts Centre to encourage people to help him set up a radio station for the London Borough of Wandsworth.
 In 2014, a Crowdfunding campaign was launched with the aim of raising £3,000 for studio equipment and software.

-The station went live on 12 January 2015 with Martin Harris and Samantha Baines presenting the live launch show.
+Wandsworth Radio went live on 12 January 2015 with Martin Harris and Samantha Baines presenting the live launch show.
 The station was officially opened by Mayor of Wandsworth, Cllr Stuart Thom, the Battersea MP at the time Jane Ellison and founder Jason Rosam.
-Since launching Wandsworth Radio, the station has become an important feature in the local community and the outside broadcast team will often be present at local events such as the switching on of the Christmas lights or summer street festivals across the borough.
-The station launched a project to celebrate the diversity of Wandsworth by highlighting residents who were born outside of the UK to mark the first anniversary broadcasting.
+Since launching the station became an important feature in the local community with the outside broadcast team will often presenting at local events across the borough.
+On its first anniversary in January 2016, the station launched a project to celebrate the diversity of Wandsworth by highlighting residents who were born outside of the UK to mark the first anniversary broadcasting.